 Growing Community Music: Outer Western Melbourne

-We are excited to introduce Carla Bruce-Lee as the Local Catalyst Outer Western Melbourne (OWM).
+We are excited to introduce Jane York as the Local Catalyst Outer Western Melbourne (OWM) while our colleague Carla Bruce-Lee is on leave.

 The Local Catalyst (OWM) will help local community music leaders reactivate their groups and start new ones.
 This includes establishing a volunteer Local Action Team, who will assist identifying priorities and establishing the broader regional community music network.
 With guidance and support from CMVic’s GCM Implementation Group (consisting of the Program Manager, General Manager, and a CMVic Board member) and the Local Action Team, the Local Catalyst will administer and support the development of training that matches the needs of local leaders; for example, working with diverse ability groups, using technology effectively, and navigating COVID guidelines at rehearsals and events.